NCAR/FAIR-Facilities-Instruments/index.md

 ### Danielle Cooper and Dylan Ruediger

 Danielle and Dylan are from from Ithaka S+R, a not-for-profit research organization that specializes in leveraging cross-sector engagement with academic administration and leadership, scholarly communications, scholarly societies, libraries, and information technology services.
-Danielle is Associate Director, and Dylan is Senior Analyst; they are both experts on maximizing opportunities for researcher sharing to advance FAIR and open science principles, for example, in a current NSF-funded project on Leveraging Data Communities to Advance Open Science.
+Danielle is Director, Libraries, Scholarly Communication and Museums; Dylan is Program Manager, Research Enterprise.
+They are both experts on maximizing opportunities for researcher sharing to advance FAIR and open science principles, for example, in a current NSF-funded project on Leveraging Data Communities to Advance Open Science.

 ### Nate Herzog